grantmacken/antlr4-xquery-31/README.md

 ## Notes:

-In the lexer I have made heavy use modes
+In the lexer I have made heavy use modes.

-Foe example the symbols for SequenceType OccurrenceIndicators "?", "*" and "+" also appear in other contexts ... todo
+For example the symbols for SequenceType OccurrenceIndicators "?", "*" and "+" also appear in other contexts.
+Since the OccurrenceIndicators are bound to Sequencetype.

-OccurrenceIndicator 	   ::=
+ ' ( 4 treat as item()+ ) - 5 '
+The 'treat' will goto mode(INSTANCE), where it may consume 'as' which will push it into mode(SEQUENCE_TYPE), which will pop back to mode(INSTANCE) where it may consume an Occurrence Indicator.
+If it consumes an ')' it will pop back to default.

+This open close mode movement, depends on the expression 'treat as item()+' being enclosed in parentheses, so I might make this parentheses enclosure for instanceofExpr and treatExpr a parser requirement.